 Let’s take a look at five methods you can use:

-1. Look for Errors in the URL
+1. Look for errors in the URL

-We’ll start off with the easiest potential fix: making sure you used the correct URL.
+Start off with the easiest potential fix: making sure you used the correct URL.
 This may sound simple, but 401 errors can sometimes appear if the URL wasn’t correctly entered in.

 Another possibility is that the link you used to visit the page in question points to the wrong URL.
 For example, it might be outdated, or leading to a page that no longer exists (and no redirects are in place).